Fort William railway station: History

 In 1970 the British Railways Board put forward proposals to re-site the station 700 yd north of its location to allow the improvements to the A82 to be implemented.
 The last train from the old station departed on 7 June 1975 and the station closed on 9 June.
 It was demolished immediately afterwards to permit construction of the bypass.

 The present Fort William station of grey concrete construction was opened on 13 June 1975.
-The current station lies in the shadow of Ben Nevis.
+The current station lies in the shadow of Ben Nevis, and is used for the Three Peaks Challenge, where participants attempt to climb Snowdon, Scafell Pike and Ben Nevis in three days.

 Accidents and incidents

 During high winds in February 1980 a brick wall at the station collapsed onto the track and blocked a platform.

-Signalling

-Since its opening in 1975, the present Fort William station has been equipped with colour light signals.
-The signalling is controlled from an 'NX' (entrance-exit) panel in Fort William Junction signal box.
-The single line between the junction and the station is worked by the Track Circuit Block system, so no tokens are needed for that part of the route.

 Facilities

 Refurbishment of the facilities at Fort William railway station was completed in 2007 thanks to a £750,000 investment.
 The refurbishment includes new shower facilities and refurbished toilets.
-The shower facilities include two showers for ladies, two for gentlemen and one unisex shower facility for disabled people.

 The island platform is also equipped with a few shops and restaurants, a ticket office, bike racks, a car park and a taxi rank, and some benches.
 All areas of the station are step-free.

 A lounge for Caledonian Sleeper passengers opened in 2018.